-Beginning in Cincinnati and Northern Kentucky seven years ago, more than 300 leaders of local organizations decided to focus on a region-wide approach to improving student achievement.
+Beginning in Cincinnati and Northern Kentucky more than a decade ago, more than 300 leaders of local organizations decided to focus on a region-wide approach to improving student achievement.
 They named their collaboration “Strive … Every Child, Cradle to Career.”

-Rather than adding services or programs, “Strive” built upon existing assets.
+Rather than adding services or programs, the organization, now known as Strive Partnership, built upon existing assets.
 Its impact came from a shared commitment to data-defined targets of academic achievement at every level.
 Partnership agreements were signed by educators, corporate leaders, foundations, governments, and faith communities.

 “Strive” Partners focused their attention on a single set of goals and shared performance indicators.
 They discussed progress, learned from each other, and aligned efforts to achieve their goals.

 Those early efforts led to other communities seeking to replicate the "Strive" model within their own communities.
 The result was a new organization, StriveTogether, leading and building a network of communities across the nation working to use this proven model to create local impact.

 In 2017, with 68 national network members employing the strategies outlined in the StriveTogether Theory of Action with community identified and driven cradle to career action points, StriveTogether adopted it's new strategic plan for the work and received significant funding for the effort from Ballmer Group, led by Steve and Connie Ballmer.
 The work has been supported by multiple national funders and research agencies that remain engaged in the work.

 SAM’s Certification as a “Sustaining" Member